 As the field of data analytics has accelerated and changed in response to and in concert with industry, the IBA found itself constrained in a way by its own brand.
 In the spring of 2020, the IBA became the IDA - the Institute of Data and Analytics - a name chosen because it more accurately describes the broad nature of work being done both in the way of standalone data or analytics projects such as the development of secure data environments and applied statistical modeling, to the undertakings that require a full spectrum technical solution, from data acquisition to data intelligence.
 Dr. Jason Parton, director of the IDA, explained the name change and how it aligns with the enhanced mission of the Institute, "As we continued to grow and develop, we took on work with standalone data problems like building environments and cybersecurity that didn't even include the analytics side.
 We felt like the name did not accurately reflect our identity, which included a heavy data piece alongside an analytics piece."
 "Furthermore, rebranding ourselves as the Institute of Data and Analytics helps potential campus partners understand that we're not strictly limited to working within the business college."
 Today, the IDA is one of The University of Alabama's most successful research organizations in terms of sponsored research and scientific publication.
 It has established a reputation for collaboration by building working relationships with UA's institutes for transportation, life research, water, and cyber research.
-Partnerships also come through the form of working with other UA colleges and units, including the University's School of Social Work, Psychology Department, and College of THE INSTITUTE OF DATA AND ANALYTICS TEAM INCLUDES THE FOLLOWING:
+Partnerships also come through the form of working with other UA THE INSTITUTE OF DATA AND ANALYTICS TEAM INCLUDES THE FOLLOWING: